Photometry and kinematics of dwarf galaxies from the Apertif HI survey: Scaling relations

 Here we look at the BTFR connecting baryonic mass and rotational velocity.
 We want to explore if the UDGs in our sample show offsets from the relation when compared to the rest of the sample, as was indicated by previous works \citepads[e.g.][]{2017ApJ...842..133L,2020MNRAS.495.3636M}.
 We compare our sample to various samples from the literature.
 From the SPARC sample \citepads{2016AJ....152..157L}, we took 126 galaxies with reliable rotation curves (quality flag $Q=1$ or 2) and inclinations $i>25$\dg.
 From these, we excluded 3 galaxies that are part of the LITTLE THINGS subsample of 17 galaxies from \citetads{2017MNRAS.466.4159I} that have more detailed analysis and use a similar approach to ours.
 Additionally, we add the SHIELD sample \citepads{2016ApJ...832...89M} of 12 low-mass galaxies.
 We also compare to two resolved samples of \hi-rich UDGs: 6 UDGs from M20, and 11 edge-on UDGs from \citetads{2019ApJ...880...30H}.

 The BTFR is shown in Fig. \ref{fig:BTFR}.
 As mentioned in Sect. \ref{sec:analysis-kinematic_model}, we have used \hi\ geometric parameters (except for the position angle, which is derived from the kinematics) for the final kinematic model for all galaxies except \svel.
 In this case, we used optical parameters due to the high misalignment of \hi\ morphological and kinematic position angles, making the obtained \hi\ (morphological) inclination non-applicable.
-For a more detailed discussion on the inclination impact for our sample in the BTFR, see Sect. \ref{sec:discuss-inc-BTFR}.
+A more detailed discussion on the inclination impact for our sample in the BTFR can be found at the end of this section.

 All the standard dwarf galaxies in our sample lie on the relation defined by the SPARC sample, while the UDGs seem to be slightly offset.
 However, due to the low resolution of our sample, it is not straightforward to say if we are able to trace the flat part of the rotation curve for our galaxies. \citetads{2019MNRAS.484.3267L} explored the connection of the physical extent at which the rotation is measured and the reached rotational velocity, pointing out that velocities measured at $2R_e$ (and lower) might not always be a good tracer of the flat part of the rotation curve for low-mass galaxies, systematically underestimating the $V_{\rm flat}$.
 When we apply this threshold to our sample, we find that 7 out of 10 galaxies in the BTFR are traced outside of $2R_e$, 3 of which are UDGs (two of them are optically reliable).
 As mentioned in Sect. \ref{sec:analysis-kinematic_model}, we also independently selected 4 galaxies with potentially flat rotation curve based on the shape of the PVs, all of which also have rotation curves extending beyond 2$R_e$, and two of which are UDGs.
 We also note that 3 UDGs offset from the relation have inclinations consistent with 0\dg, which could move them to higher rotational velocities in the plot.